Bleeding Kansas in Context

 The bill was eventually passed, and this not only fractured the Democratic party beyond repair — leaving the South on the outside of American politics — it also set the stage for the first real fighting between the North and the South.
 The Kansas–Nebraska Act divided the nation and pointed it toward civil war.
 Congressional Democrats suffered huge losses in the mid-term elections of 1854, as voters provided support to a wide array of new parties opposed to the Democrats and the Kansas-Nebraska Act.

 However, the Kansas-Nebraska Act in itself was a pro-southern piece of legislation because it repealed the Missouri Compromise, thus opening up the potential for slavery to exist in the unorganized territories of the Louisiana Purchase, which was impossible under the Missouri Compromise.

 Did either side know that the desire to build a railroad would thrust the nation towards the unstoppable forces of a civil war?
 More than likely not; they were simply trying to connect the two cross-continent coasts.
 But, as always, things didn’t work out that way.

 After the passage of the Kansas-Nebraska Act, activists on both sides of the slavery debate more or less had the same idea: flood these new territories with people sympathetic to their side.

 Of the two territories, Nebraska was further north, and therefore more difficult for the South to influence.
-As a result, both sides decided to focus their efforts on Kansas, something that quickly became violent and thus led to Bleeding Kansas.
+As a result, both sides decided to focus their efforts on the Kansas territory, something that quickly became violent and thus led to Bleeding Kansas.

 Border Ruffians vs. Free-Staters